 My passion is for print journalism.
 It always has been.
 During my junior year of high school I applied and became the youngest ever intern at the culture and entertainment magazine Volume One.
 There I researched and wrote more than 100 articles ranging from art and music to local events and dining, conducted interviews with professionals, pitched story ideas, and fell head-over-heels with the written word.

-From there I went on to write for the quarterly magazine Downtown Ink, acted as online assistant editor for Drake Magazine, spent two summers serving as a staff writer for The Leader-Telegram in Eau Claire, wore the hat of news editor for The Times-Delphic, interned for Spirit Magazine, the in-flight magazine for Southwest Airlines, was senior editor of Think Magazine and spent the summer post-graduation working as the news desk intern for The Wisconsin State Journal.
+From there I went on to write for the quarterly magazine Downtown Ink, acted as online assistant editor for Drake Magazine, spent two summers serving as a staff writer for The Leader-Telegram in Eau Claire, wore the hat of news editor for The Times-Delphic, interned for Spirit Magazine, the in-flight magazine for Southwest Airlines, was senior editor of Think Magazine and spent the summer post-graduation working the news desk for The Wisconsin State Journal.

 It’s because of that wanderlust that I took a job teaching English writing at a university in Guilin, Guangxi, China the school year following graduation.
 While initially, the position was taken primarily as a means to travel more, in the end, it and the 200+ students I instructed, taught me more than I could have ever taught them.
 During my tenure in China, I implemented lesson plans that had students creating their own class newspapers, which pushed them to think about different ways to write and to look at a topic from a myriad of angles.
 In turn, it taught me how to be a better editor and coach.